Colombian president 'optimistic' about peace, to meet Obama Tuesday

 “The United States should look more south.
 We are strategic to the United States.
 In Colombia we are very proud to be such good allies of the United States, but I think the whole region can have much better and closer relations with the United States.”

-Santos, 62, is making his first foreign trip since he announced November 20 that he plans to seek a second term in next May’s presidential election.
-He will face opposition candidate Oscar Ivan Zuluaga in a campaign likely to focus on the FARC peace process and the future of the country after five decades of rebellion.
+Santos, 62, is making his first foreign trip since he announced Nov.
+20 that he plans to seek a second term in next May’s presidential election.
+He will face opposition candidate Oscar Ivan Zuluaga in a campaign likely to focus on the FARC peace process and the future of the country after five decades of war.

-In Washington, a senior Obama administration official said Obama’s meeting with Santos should not be viewed as an endorsement of the Colombian’s re-election bid.
-In the meeting, Obama will profess his strong support of Colombia’s peace process, the official said.

-“The message that the president will convey, that the visit will convey, is that the United States is a committed partner and we’ll continue to stand by Colombia,” the official said.

 Zuluaga, a one-time senator and provincial mayor, accuses Santos of offering the rebels too many concessions.